 According to Business Wire, the Gnome’s CRM feature will allow “customize marketing campaigns using customer purchase history and preferences.
 Gnome also lets merchants share customer feedback via Facebook and Twitter and enables one-click email response to solve customer service issues as they happen.”
 Again, there’s a focus from Groupon on feedback.
 Having an easy way to receive, manage, and address customer feedback is important for a merchant or any business to have.

-Both Square Feedback and Gnome’s CRM feature is aimed at a way for businesses to collect data about the user and provide better customer support.
+Both the Square Feedback and Gnome’s CRM feature creates a way for businesses to collect data about the user and provide better customer support.
 The point-of-sale system gives key data into customers’ life-time value and spending patterns.
 It makes sense for this information to be accessible in the same place where merchant can gather information, manage customer satisfaction, and even upsell to relevant customers.

-Both Square and Groupon recognized the opportunity of leveraging mobile and internet technology and provide merchants with a more centralized and easy way to manage information and communication with and about their customers.
+Both companies recognized the opportunity of leveraging mobile and internet technology and provide merchants with a more centralized and easy way to manage information and communication with and about their customers.
 Both are fighting to be the all-in-one CRM/Payment processing hybrid solution for merchants.
 How they’ll execute?
-We shall see, but while they strive to be the CRM for merchants, Helpshift wants to be the CRM for companies like them--CRM for mobile heavy and app-centric businesses.
+We shall see, but while they strive to be the CRM for merchants, Helpshift wants to be the CRM for companies like them - CRM for mobile heavy and app-centric businesses.

 Gartner predicts CRM will be a worldwide $36B Market By 2017.
 It may include unconventional non-CRM focused businesses.
 It may include Square.
 It may include Groupon.
 Maybe Grubhub, or even Airbnb.
 It’s an exciting time to be in the space and see how CRMs will evolve.